stefanov-sm/sql-methods-in-python/README.md

 # sql-methods-in-python
 ### Define Python methods as SQL queries

 Uses **Psycopg 3** database driver and PostgreSQL.
-Can be ported to use another DB-API 2.0 compliant database driver.
+Can be ported to another DB-API 2.0 compliant driver/database.
 Implements [parameter styles](https://peps.python.org/pep-0249/#paramstyle) `qmark` (like `where name = ?`) and `named` (like `where name = :name`).

 #### Methods definition